LassiL/Computational-physics-codes/README.md

 # Computational-physics-codes
-MATLAB and python scripts for a course on computational physics
+MATLAB and Python scripts for a course on computational physics